Aakarshan-chauhan/Tensorflow-cert/README.md

 - [ ] Use TensorFlow 2.x.

-- [ ] Build, compile and train machine learning (ML) models using TensorFlow.
+:heavy_check_mark: Build, compile and train machine learning (ML) models using TensorFlow.

-- [ ] Preprocess data to get it ready for use in a model.
+:heavy_check_mark: Preprocess data to get it ready for use in a model.

-- [ ] Use models to predict results.
+:heavy_check_mark: Use models to predict results.

 :heavy_check_mark: Build sequential models with multiple layers.

-- [ ] Build and train models for binary classification.
+:heavy_check_mark: Build and train models for binary classification.

 - [ ] Build and train models for multi-class categorization.